 - More touchpoints: Real-time telehealth services allow clinicians to communicate with their patients far more frequently and check in with family, friends, or caretakers as well

 - Improved quality of care: Streamlined Care team communication and the sharing of digital health records and patient-generated data help promote holistic, high-quality care via telehealth technologies.

-Ready to implement the principles of patient-centered care with your team?
+Ready to implement the eight principles of patient-centered care with your team?